codeMrRobot/project-aloha/README.md

 # Project Summary

  This project was focused on building a responsive demo homepage called Aloha Apparel Co.
-It was built to accommodate the different viewing sizes such as mobile, tablet, and desktop verions.
+It was built to accommodate the different viewing sizes such as mobile, tablet, and desktop versions.
 Towards the end, I implemented Javascript components for finishing touches.

 ## Screenshots Mobile/Tablet/Desktop